mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 ### Hire Experienced Folks

 You should certainly employ folks though, and you should listen to them.
-They should all be smart.
+They should all be smart; ideally smarter than you.

 You don't want any interns or junior folks.
 No one on your team has time to grow them.
-And besides, you'd be doing them a disservice, early stage startups are a horrible place to start a career.
+You'd be doing them a disservice; early stage startups are a horrible place to start a career.
 Junior folks need structure.
 You want people who are smarter than you.

 You've succeeded in finding someone when you can say "Oh, so-and-so has that problem, I don't need to think about it anymore."

 ### Hire Nimble Folks

-So hire experienced people, but avoid people who have a plan.
+So hire experienced people, hire people with opinions, but avoid people who have a plan.
 Your first ten plans will fail.
-You need people who can acknowledge failure quickly.
+You need people who can acknowledge failure quickly and move on.

 Some experienced people make a living by going into early companies and running a well-known playbook.
 This will be great for a month and then it will be wrong, but these people won't want to deviate from their playbook that frequently.
+These playbooks will sound enticing; they allow you to offload responsibility for a time to an expert.
+This is a lie though, you're still on the hook.

 You want people who are intellectually excited about pivoting once a month.